eyubkh/Englicus/README.md

 [x] Updating xp of the current section lesson
 [x] Generate more lessons while completing
-[x] fetching correct date depending on the fluency of the user [x] Adding sections inside the path lesson to agroup the exercices [x] Filtering exercices by diffuculty
+[x] fetching correct date depending on the fluency of the user [x] Adding sections inside the path lesson to agroup the exercises [x] Filtering exercises by diffuculty
-[] Filter exercices by topic
+[x] Filter exercises by topic
+[x] Add new lesson type translate
+[] Improve design of new lesson type